 Sexyloops was the very first fly fishing site to deliver new content 7 days a week, 365 days a year.
 On The Front Page you'll find the very latest "headline" and "strike" content which is put together by one of our regulars.
 It can come from Spain, USA, Hungary, Germany, UK, Denmark, New Zealand, Serbia, Australia, South Africa, Canada and France - in fact just about everywhere you can find fish.
 Over a period of time you'll get to know the regulars, even if you wish you hadn't.

 One of the most amazing discussion boards on the Internet is hosted on Sexyloops.
 We call it The Board.
 Here you'll find the best casting instructors, fly tyers, tournament casters, engineers, scentists, fisheries biologists as well as many of the finest names from within the tackle trade, who are all part of the Sexyloops community.
 It really is the only discussion board of it's kind in the world.
 We even meet up from time to time - in New Zealand, Scotland, Hungary, Canada and the US.
 There is a Spanish version of the Board run by our Spanish readers and flycasting instructors, called Foro.
+Here is one of our old and now archived Boards.

-Ten years ago Sexyloops started out as essentially a flycasting site, when I wrote The Fly Casting Manual.
+Fifeteen years ago Sexyloops started out as essentially a flycasting site, when I wrote The Fly Casting Manual.
 Fifty pages of flycasting tips and possibly the most complete resource of flycasting information in the world.
 Of course my opinion on flycasting and how to teach it has changed considerably over that time but it's still a very useful and comprehensive section, being one of the backbones of Sexyloops.
 It's also been translated into Spanish by Carlos.

-Next to me, the longest running Front Page contributor is my good friend Viking Lars (who is obviously from Denmark).
+Next to me, the longest running Front Page contributor is my good friend Viking Lars (who is from Denmark).
 Lars is a wonderful caster and possibly the neatest flytyer I know.
 A few years ago we ran his Viking Tips series which has useful little tips on everything from line cleaning to tying multiple flies.
 Lars also writes the Saturday page and has an interesting habit of turning two words into one.

 One of our major sections is almost the complete resource on stillwater flyfishing tactics - it's packed with information, delivered in a monthly format.
 There are sections on just everything you need to know about lake fishing.
 I grew up flyfishing UK stillwaters and threw all my knowledge into this small book when I started teaching flyfishing back in '96.
 There are some funky diagrams I drew with a computer mouse, I'm quite proud of those actually.